dameng324/CtpFuture.Net/ReadMe.md

 ## Features

-- Support both CTP Future and CTP Market API
+- Support both CTP Trade and CTP Market API
 - Support .Net framework 4.5 and .Net Standard 2.0 and Modern .Net6 and .Net8
-- Auto copy the native dlls to the output directory, root directory when .net framework, and rumtime/win-x64/win-x64 when .net core
+- Auto copy the native dlls to the output directory
+- Native AOT support
 - Solved the GB2312 encoding problem